jameschein/coding-bootcamp-testimonials-slider-master/README-template.md

 - [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
 I really liked this pattern and will use it going forward.

-For the API/Data handling and DOM Manipuation -
+For the API/Data handling and DOM Manipulation -

 - [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
 I'd recommend it to anyone still learning this concept.